 Subjects who fail to meet the inclusion/exclusion criteria (ie, screening failures) should not be randomized or receive investigational product.
-Subjects may be rescreened one time only in this study (see Section 4.2 for details).

 4.1.5 Withdrawal from the Study

 Subjects are free to withdraw from the study at any time (investigational product and assessments), without prejudice to further treatment (withdrawal of consent).
 Subjects who withdraw from the study will always be asked about the reason(s) for withdrawal, and about the presence of any adverse events (AEs).
 If possible, subjects who withdraw consent will be seen and assessed by the investigator.
 Adverse events will be followed up, and the ePRO device and the home peak flow meter should be returned by the subject.
 If a subject withdraws consent from further participation in the study, then no further study visits or data collection should take place.